How Long Does Vinyl Siding Last?

 This may seem like a large time window, but the lifespan of vinyl siding depends on many factors.

-Some of these factors are the amount of sun your property receives, the weather in your area, maintenance, and installation.
+Some of these factors are the amount of sun your property receives, the weather in your area, maintenance, and original installation quality.

 Let’s discuss them in more detail.